faa5115/reconstruction/README.md

 If the channel sensitivity profiles between aliased voxels is enough, one could exploit the difference in channel sensitivities to unalias the signal.

+We will first discuss how to unalias this in the image domain.
+This is called SENSE (Sensitivity Encoding), and achieves the unaliasing by adapting the spatial matched filter.
+We will then discuss how to achieve the unaliasing in the k-space domain.

 ---
 The following subsections describe two common parallel imaging techniques: SENSE and GRAPPA.